-They do require some more attentive training than other breeds if you want them well-behaved and properly socialized.
+They do require some more attentive training than other breeds if you want them well-behaved and well socialized.
 Some people might like their feisty attitudes, while others might want a more even-tempered dog.
 However, at the bottom line, they are loyal and loving nonetheless.

-Being such a small breed, they are completely at home in smaller living areas.
+Being such a small breed, they are completely content at home in smaller living areas.
 Yard or no yard, they will be just fine.
 So long as they still get some exercise each day!

 These dogs, believe it or not, make excellent watch dogs.
 With their alert and fearless nature, you can relax knowing that they are on the job.